Meyers and Fine Awards Presented at May 29 Life & Legacy Celebration

 Helen has been a lifelong volunteer and leader in our community and is currently a member of the JCC’s Life & Legacy committee.
 Her family has over 50 years of involvement in Jewish communal affairs, including local, national, and international initiatives.
 She has served as a mentor to numerous women and has inspired them to seek Jewish communal service.

 Helen recently stated, “An endowment means that whatever we are doing goes on for generations to come…it was easy to leave a Jewish legacy because there are so many ways and so many avenues to do it and a timeframe that’s your timeframe.”

 Jack Paul Fine (OBM) loved his family, his community and his profession.
 His fingerprints are on dozens of funds created at RJF.
 He served as chairman of RJF from 1996-1998 and received the Anne & S. Sidney Meyers Endowment Achievement Award in 2002.
 The Jack Paul Fine Mitzvah Society Award is a fitting tribute to Jack’s devotion to his profession and to the strength and continuity of Richmond’s Jewish community.

-RJF is honored to present this year’s award to Robert Freed, one of the region’s preeminent estate planning attorneys.
+RJF present this year’s award to Robert Freed, one of the region’s preeminent estate planning attorneys.
 Robert has been practicing law since 1972 at Freed & Shepherd, P.C., helping people with estate planning and probate issues.
 In addition to addressing these legal needs, he also assists clients with business and estate and trust litigation issues.